 How to Keep Hair Color from Fading

-Hair is one of the questions I get asked most about, and it’s also the most-viewed topic on my website.
+Hair is one of the topics I get asked most about, and it’s also the most-viewed category on my website.
 Low-maintenance is my mantra when it comes to all things beauty, especially knowing how the time (and money) spent at a hair salon can add up.
-I get my hair touched up around every eight weeks or so (view exactly what I ask my hairdresser for here), but can stretch it to twelve or fourteen weeks because I’ve learned how to maintain my hair in between appointments.
+I get my hair touched up around every ten weeks or so (view exactly what I ask my hairdresser for here), but can stretch it to 12-16 weeks because I’ve learned how to maintain my hair in between appointments.
 Keep reading for all of the tips and tricks I use to keep my hair color from fading in between salon visits.

 ask for lived-in color

 It’s no secret that the best way to keep up with your hair is to make sure you’re being realistic about what you can keep up with.
 I’ve had everything from pink to blue and teal hair in the past, but it ultimately didn’t work because I was not willing or able to keep up with the necessary salon time and touch ups.
-The main trick to getting my hair color to last up to sixteen weeks is communicating that with my hair stylist, who strategically places the color for the most natural grow-out.
-Lived in color is just easier to maintain than a harsh root line, so I always prioritize that when I’m getting my hair done.
+I also needed to be realistic about my haircare routine, and washing your hair daily (because I workout daily) isn’t ideal for neon hair.
+The main trick to getting your hair color to last longer is to communicate with your hair stylist.
+Let them know how often you ideally want to come in, and they’ll strategically place the color for the most natural grow-out.
+Lived-in color is much easier to maintain than a harsh root line, so I always prioritize that when I’m getting my hair done.

 use quality products